-The Women's Center presents to students, in the classroom, material concerning sexual violence, dating violence, domestic violence, stalking, bystander intervention and risk reduction.
+The Dean of Student's Office Center presents to students. in the classroom, material concerning sexual violence, dating violence, domestic violence, stalking, bystander intervention and risk reduction.
 Presentations are tailored depending on the amount of time available in a given class and the focus of the audience.
 Additionally, in compliance with the directive from the NCAA Board of Governors, student-athletes, as well as athletics department coaches and staff, complete sexual violence prevention education each year.